hutchpd/PositronicVariable/README.md

 - **Thread Safety:**

   The module uses a mutex (`sync.Mutex`) to ensure thread safety, allowing for potential concurrent use.

+- **TODO:**

+1. Redefine fprintf rather than use the ugly output function
+2. avoid having to track the entropy in main.go, should be only ever tracked in positronic.go
+3. remove the need for the assignment function, should instead override the assignment operator =

 ## License